MindscapeHQ/raygun4js/README.md

 within 3rd party scripts - if code loaded from the current domain called the 3rd party function, it will have at least one stack line and will still be sent.

+`excludedHostnames` - Prevents errors from being sent from certain hostnames (domains) by providing an array of strings here.

 An example:

 ```javascript